A Fantasy Author's Adventures in Fiction & Life

 If You Add Personalisation, What Should it say?

 Don’t be weird -eg. don’t tell them the dream you had about them.
 Or gush about how wonderful they are.
-If you’ve had prior contact, via a conference for example, or if an agent liked your #Pitmad or other pitch, that’s worth opening with.
-(If they liked your pitch -embed it or paste its text and a link to it above your query pitch).
-If you’re keen on a particular agent and want to take time researching their clients and books, you might want to mention how an author or title they represent is similar (yet also different -your work not being a double up of theirs).
-Alternatively, you may google literary agent interviews or profiles to see if you have a similar taste in books or films with an agent (as Peter Knappe appears to like), or other shared interests which impact on your writing.
+If you’ve had prior contact, via a conference for example, or if an agent liked your pitch party pitch, that’s worth opening with.
+(Embed the pitch or paste its text and a link to it above your query pitch).

 What if you don’t fancy researching 50+ agents?